 Topic Reviews - Each student in the class will write an 800 - 1,000 word review on one of the topics presented during that week of class.
-These reviews will be due on Saturdays at 8:00 A.M. in Moodle.
+These reviews will be due each Saturday during the term at 8:00 A.M. in Moodle.
 Each review should include the major points presented by the groups including both sides of the issue as well as your personal opinion on the subject.
 It is not enough to just say, "I agree with the presentation."
 It is important that you explain why you agree or disagree with the information and topic.